Microsoft/azure-docs.pt-pt/articles/azure-sql/database/service-tier-hyperscale-frequently-asked-questions-faq.md

 ### <a name="will-polybase-work-with-hyperscale"></a>A Polybase funcionará com a Hyperscale

-Não.
-A base de polibase não é suportada na Base de Dados Azure SQL.
+N.º A base de polibase não é suportada na Base de Dados Azure SQL.

 ### <a name="does-hyperscale-have-support-for-r-and-python"></a>A Hyperscale tem apoio para R e Python